 - dynamodb

-Our resources were IaC managed i.e. written by CDK.
+Our resources were IaC managed i.e. written using CDK.
 Our goal was to delete the existing CloudFormation stacks while keeping only the dynamoDB tables intact and eventually import them into a new stack.
-Important to note we have manually turned on Point-In-Time Recovery (PITR) and deletion protection to prevent anyaccidental delete and recovery.
-But initially when above two stacks were written removalPolicy for dynamodb was set to destroy meaning when the CF stack will be deleted this assoiciated resource will be deleted as well (removalPolicy: RemovalPolicy.DESTROY
+Important to note that we have manually turned on Point-In-Time Recovery (PITR) and deletion protection to prevent any accidental delete and recovery.
+Initially when above two stacks were written removalPolicy for dynamodb was set to destroy meaning when the CF stack will be deleted this assoiciated resource will be deleted as well (removalPolicy: RemovalPolicy.DESTROY

 ).
-Perhaps we didn’t may much attention this particular point which bit us badly few moments later 😄!
+Perhaps we didn’t pay much attention to this particular point which bit us badly few moments later 😄!

 Migration Process